 More than what meets the eye

-Not every SOI is made of the same material
+Not every system is made of the same material

 In engineering, the substance that a subject is made of is typically referred to as the “material.”
 Engineers often analyze and work with various materials to design and construct structures, components, and systems for a wide range of applications.
 These materials can include metals, polymers, ceramics, composites, and more, each with its own unique properties, characteristics, and behaviors under different conditions.
 Understanding the properties and behavior of materials is essential in engineering for selecting appropriate materials for specific applications, ensuring structural integrity, and optimizing performance and durability.